mithul-27/Singapore-resale-flat-price-prediction/README.md

 ## Model Used

--Comparison were made with different machine learning algorithms to get the best accuracy.
+- Comparison were made with different machine learning algorithms to get the best accuracy.
--The model with highest accuracy is chosen.
+- The model with highest accuracy is chosen.
 - **Random Forest:** An ensemble model that uses multiple decision trees to improve prediction accuracy.

 ## Results